-- a. pointing out the possibility of engaging a mediator or referring a student to the student psychologists of the university; - b. with the consent of the student concerned, advising on the assessment of 'special circumstances' that play an important role in the formation of, in particular, the binding study recommendation and the allocation of financial support on the basis of the Graduation Financial Aid Scheme or the Emergency Fund Scheme22. - 3.
-The student counsellor, as confidential advisor, has a duty of confidentiality.
-Personal details communicated by the student to a student counsellor will not be stored in a student administration system without consent. - 4.
+- a. pointing out the possibility of engaging a mediator or referring a student to the student psychologists of the university; - b. with the consent of the student concerned, advising on the assessment of 'special circumstances' that play an important role in the formation of, in particular, the binding study recommendation and the allocation of financial support on the basis of the Graduation Financial Aid Scheme or the Emergency Fund Scheme. - 3.
+The student counsellor, as confidential advisor, has a duty of confidentiality with regard to personal details that the student has communicated to a student counsellor and will not be stored in a student administration system without consent. - 4.
 The student counsellor does not provide information about an individual student to third parties without the explicit consent of the student concerned. - 5.
 The HU Student Counsellors Regulations contain further rules on the position, duties and powers of the student counsellor, on the service contact between student counsellor and student, and on the rights of the student in this respect.